Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Two-Player Zero-Sum Stochastic Games

 where $z_K=\mathcal{O}(\log(K))$. \end{enumerate} \end{theorem}

-A detailed proof sketch of Theorem \ref{thm:stochastic_game} is provided in Section \ref{sec:proof_outline}.
-Next, we discuss the results.
-In Theorem \ref{thm:stochastic_game} (1), the bound involves a value iteration error term $\mathcal{E}_1$, an optimization error term $\mathcal{E}_2$, a statistical error term $\mathcal{E}_3$, and a smoothing bias term $\mathcal{E}_4$ due to the use of the smoothed best response in the learning dynamics.
-Note that $\mathcal{E}_1$ would be the only error term if we were able to perform the minimax value iteration to solve the game.
-Since the minimax value iteration converges geometrically, the term $\mathcal{E}_1$ also goes to zero at a geometric rate.
-In Theorem \ref{thm:stochastic_game} (2), due to the use of diminishing stepsizes, both the optimization error and the statistical error converge at a rate of $\Tilde{\mathcal{O}}(\alpha_K^{1/2})=\Tilde{\mathcal{O}}(K^{-1/2})$.
+The proof of Theorem~\ref{thm:stochastic_game} is presented in Section~\ref{sec:proof_outline}.
+We next discuss the implications of the theorem.
+In Theorem~\ref{thm:stochastic_game} (1), the bound consists of a value-iteration error term $\mathcal{E}_1$, an optimization error term $\mathcal{E}_2$, a statistical error term $\mathcal{E}_3$, and a smoothing-bias term $\mathcal{E}_4$.
+The term $\mathcal{E}_1$ would be the only error term if exact minimax value iteration could be performed to solve the game.
+Since minimax value iteration converges geometrically, $\mathcal{E}_1$ also decays at a geometric rate.
+The optimization error term $\mathcal{E}_2$ and the statistical error term $\mathcal{E}_3$ arise from learning the inner-loop auxiliary matrix games, while the smoothing-bias term $\mathcal{E}_4$ is due to using smoothed best responses instead of exact best responses.
+These three terms are the stochastic-game counterparts of the error terms that appeared in the matrix-game analysis.
+In Theorem~\ref{thm:stochastic_game} (2), due to the use of diminishing stepsizes, both the optimization error and the statistical error converge at a rate of $\Tilde{\mathcal{O}}(K^{-1/2})$.

-Recall that in the matrix game setting, we proved convergence to the Nash distribution (or the Nash equilibrium of the entropy-regularized matrix game).
-In the stochastic game setting, we do not have convergence to the Nash equilibrium of the {entropy-regularized} stochastic game.
-The main reason is that, in order to have such a convergence, our outer loop should be designed to approximate the entropy-regularized minimax value iteration rather than the vanilla minimax value iteration as in Algorithm \ref{algo:stochastic_game} Line $8$.
-However, in the payoff-based setting, since each player does not even observe the actions of its opponent, it is unclear how to construct an estimator of the entropy function of the opponent's policy, which is an interesting future direction to investigate.